csicar/pskt/README.md

 Why
 ---

 The goal of this project is to support native android development in PureScript using Kotlin.
-Kotlin was chosen, because it has first-class support from Andsroid.
+Kotlin was chosen, because it has first-class support from Android.
 This means, that the complete API is available through the FFI.

 Installation
 ------------